Table of contents

 Portsmith Landfill

-While divisions on Council attracted media attention and entertained onlookers, Councillors, in fact, often voted as one to pass resolutions that benefited our city.
+While division on Council attracted media attention and entertained onlookers, Councillors, in fact, often voted as one to pass resolutions that benefited our city.

 The Portsmith landfill had been the main dumping ground for Cairns for decades.
 Rather than close the landfill when it reached ground level, the previous Council had simply continued dumping there, creating a landfill hill.

-Recreational fishers and environmentalists were particularly keen to have the dump closed.
-They held concerns that toxins and pollutants were leaching from the dump into Trinity Inlet, harming fish breeding habitat.
+Recreational fishers and environmentalists were determined to have the dump closed.
+They held concerns that toxins and pollutants were leaching from the dump into Trinity Inlet, harming an important fish breeding habitat.

 In 2009, when the matter came to Council, I worried that conservative Councillors would keep the landfill open, since closing a landfill is a costly exercise.
 I was delighted when all Councillors voted in favour of its closure.

-It was a great move for the environment and saved ratepayers a fortune over the longer term.
+It was a good move for the local environment and saved ratepayers a fortune over the longer term.
 Closing a landfill today incurs a massively greater cost than it did back then.
 We made a bold decision and got it right!

 The Botanical Gardens Visitor Centre